sirin-koca/java-rmi-api/README.md

 ```
 ### 4.6 Run servers (Terminal C):
 * (each server on a new terminal)
+* Need to modify the three instances of the port number (200X) and SERVER=_NAME when instantiating multiple servers.
 ````
 # Server #1:
 docker run --rm --name rmi-s1 `